-- 5 hearings were held resulting in the following outcomes. - o 3 Sustained findings by the hearing panel for allegations of Excessive Force and Demeanor.
+- 1 hearing was held resulting in the following outcomes. - 1 Sustained finding by the hearing panel for allegations of Excessive Force and Demeanor.

-\Complaints have multiple allegations \
+Complaints have multiple allegations

 • A sustained finding means that the panel found that there was substantial evidence that the alleged misconduct did occur.